SRombauts/SQLiteCpp/README.md

 This project is continuously tested under Ubuntu Linux with the gcc and clang compilers using the Travis CI community service with the above CMake building and testing procedure.

-Matrix of results can be seen online: https://travis-ci.org/SRombauts/SQLiteCpp
+Detailed results can be seen online: https://travis-ci.org/SRombauts/SQLiteCpp

 ### License